R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 conclave {
     productID = 1
     revocationLevel = 0
-    runtime = graalvm_native_image
 }
 ```

 These settings are described in detail in the page on [enclave configuration](enclave-configuration.md).
 A summary
 of these settings follows:

-The **runtime** setting tells Conclave which runtime environment to use inside the enclave and can either be `avian` or
-`graalvm_native_image`.
-If the setting is omitted then it defaults to `graalvm_native_image`.
-See
-[Architecture overview](architecture.md) for details on the differences between the two supported runtime
-environments.
-The `graalvm_native_image` value is new and has a few limitations, but runs much faster.

-Conclave needs access to a Linux build environment in order to build enclaves with the `graalvm_native_image` runtime.
+Conclave needs access to a Linux build environment in order to build enclaves.
 On MacOS and Windows this is automatically created during the build process using Docker.
 If you do not have Docker
-installed then the build will generate an error prompting you to switch to using either the `avian` runtime or to
+installed then the build will generate an error prompting you to install Docker on your system.
+Once Docker is installed
-install Docker on your system.
-Once Docker is installed and added to your `PATH` environment variable you can proceed
+and added to your `PATH` environment variable you can proceed to build Simulation, Debug or Release mode enclaves.
-to build `graalvm_native_image` enclaves.
-Docker is not required for enclaves using the `avian` runtime.
+Docker is not required if you are using a Linux system.

 The **product ID** is an arbitrary number that can be used to distinguish between different enclaves produced by the same
 organisation (which may for internal reasons wish to use a single signing key).
 This value should not change once you